RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 Music Transformer optimizes this by multiplying each query directly with the relative position embedding matrix: $$QE^{r\top}$$.
 This produces a matrix of size $$[N,N]$$, matching the expected size of the attention matrix bias. $$E^r$$ represents the embedding table as a matrix storing representations for every relative position (pairwise position difference).
 The matrix is then transformed into the correct attention bias $$S^{rel}$$ through a series of operations which they refer to as a skewing procedure.
 While these transformations are confusing, the key point is that we avoid creating any $$O(N^2d)$$ matrices.
 Instead, $$E^r$$ only requires $$O(Nd)$$ additional space, with all other matrices matching the attention matrix size of $$O(N^2)$$.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/musictransformer_rpe.png" caption="" alt="Music Transformer RPE" source="https://arxiv.org/abs/1809.04281" width=600 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/musictransformer_rpe.png" caption="" alt="Music Transformer RPE" source="https://arxiv.org/abs/1809.04281" width=600 class="image-fluid mx-auto d-block" %}

 1. Mask the top left triangle, this will be shifted to result in a causal mask
 2. Pad an empty “dummy” column on the left side